Scholar Handbook

 Academic Continuation Policy

 Scholars must maintain a grade point average of 3.0 or better in order to graduate.
 A grade of “I” (incomplete) is not acceptable for graduation.
 Additionally, students must meet a number of professional conduct expectations, such as regular class attendance, timely submission of assignments, respectful demeanor toward others, strong communication skills, and demonstrate ethical behavior and maturity.
 Evaluations of scholar performance occur each semester with grades and evaluations by instructors and program leaders.
 If a scholar fails to meet these expectations or their grade point average falls below 3.0 at any point, the scholar will be placed on probation and will receive a letter communicating this information.
 Students on probation are not eligible to receive AHBR merit scholarships or awards.
 Additionally, students who are on probation are not eligible to participate in Mentored Research for course credit during the probation semester(s).
-Full time students on probation will continue to receive Student Health Insurance, provided by the program.
+Full time students on probation will continue to receive Student Health Insurance.

 A “C-” or better must be earned in each course in order to receive credit for the class.
 However, more than 2 C’s is cause for dismissal from the program for underperformance even with an overall GPA of 3.0 or better.
 All of the classes must be taken for a letter grade.
 If a scholar receives a letter grade below a “C-”, s/he will be required to repeat the course with the minimum passing grade in order to receive credit.
 Failure to achieve the minimum required grade in a course for the second time will result in dismissal from the program.
 If a scholar wanted to repeat a second class in order to improve the grade received, it suggests underperformance and cause for probation or dismissal from the program.
 While on probation, scholars will not be allowed to take elective AHBR coursework if they still have core and concentration courses to complete, unless given written approval by the Program Director.
 For example, scholars may not have the opportunity to take core courses in the summer.
 This policy is in place because program administration does not want scholars investing in elective classes without first earning the required grades in core and concentration courses which are required for graduation.